Rick Klein Official Biography

-Klein joined ABC News in 2007 from The Boston Globe, where he most recently covered Congress and national politics.
-Prior to coming to Washington in 2004 to cover the Bush campaign, he covered the Massachusetts State House and Boston City Hall.
+Klein joined ABC News in 2007 from The Boston Globe, covering the Massachusetts State House and Boston City Hall, and later covering Congress and national politics in the Washington bureau.
 He previously worked as a metro reporter at The Dallas Morning News.

-A native of Long Island, New York, Klein graduated with a degree in politics from Princeton University, where he served as editor-in-chief of The Daily Princetonian.
-He lives on Capitol Hill with his wife, Laine, and their sons, Jack and Max.
+A native of Babylon, New York, on Long Island, Klein graduated with a degree in politics from Princeton University, where he served as editor-in-chief of The Daily Princetonian and broadcast athletic events for WPRB-FM.
+He lives in Washington with his wife and two sons, and the family helps